Former politician denied parole for sex crimes involving a juvenile

 "I'm not the same man I was back then when I committed my criminal conduct," Opperman said.
 "I say to anyone and everyone that I have harmed directly or indirectly - the vice of pride [that] fueled my life is dead in me and has been with a devotion, making amends and serving others in any and every way."

-Opperman was convicted of forcing himself onto a 15-year-old more than twenty years ago, and his victim says the assault still affects her to this day.
+Opperman was convicted of forcing himself onto a 13-year-old more than twenty years ago, and his victim says the assault still affects her to this day.

 When the time came for the board to vote, they ultimately denied Opperman parole.